- Before You Install

-These installers for macOS have file names that match the following patterns:
+These installers for macOS have file names that match the following pattern:

 The Safari browser on macOS automatically renames downloaded

 When the download is complete, you must manually rename these files to remove the

 After downloading one of these files, first make it executable with the chmod command.
-For example, for the TIBCO StreamBase Adapter for Apache Flume:
+For example, for the TIBCO StreamBase High Performance Fix Pack:

 chmod +x TIB_sb-hp-fix_11.0.0_macosx_x86_64.archive-bin

 For archive-bin packages, run the shell wrapper command.
-If you are installing into a StreamBase folder for which you do not have write privileges, run the command as root or with sudo:
+If you are installing into a Streaming folder for which you do not have write privileges, run the command as root or with sudo:

-The wrapper script displays a license file for you to agree to, then prompts for the full path to your base StreamBase installation.
+The wrapper script displays a license file for you to agree to, then prompts for the full path to your base Streaming installation.
 Provide the full absolute path; you do not need to escape the spaces in the folder name.
 For example, enter:

 The script then unarchives its files into the

 STREAMBASE_HOME location you identified.

-On macOS, a StreamBase installation provides two GUI applications plus the command-line utilities listed in the Command Reference.
+On macOS, a Streaming installation provides two GUI applications plus the command-line utilities listed in the Command Reference.
 Man pages are provided at the shell prompt for the command-line utilities.

 The two GUI applications are named as follows on the macOS file system:

 Double-click to start either of these

 If you are running macOS Sierra or later, and double-clicking does not start the application, see Starting StreamBase Studio on macOS Sierra for some workarounds.
 These workarounds are not required for Studio 10.4.0 and later.